cjcliffe/CubicSDR/README.md

     - [x] Double-Click to move demodulator to frequency within it's current range
     - [x] Hold alt and drag range on waterfall to set demodulator frequency + bandwidth
     - [x] Hold alt+shift and drag range on waterfall for a new demodulator
-    - [x] Hover demodulator on waterfall and press 's' to toggle squelch
     - [x] Hover demodulator on waterfall and press 'space' to toggle stereo
     - [x] Hover demodulator on waterfall and press 'd' or 'delete' to delete it
     - [x] Keyboard arrows adjust frequency, shift for faster change
     - [ ] Undo / Redo action
-  - IQ Recording and playback
+  - I/Q Recording and playback
     - [ ] Recording
+      - [ ] Record I/Q input data
+      - [ ] Simultaneously record demod decimated I/Q and audio
     - [ ] Playback
   - Audio
     - [ ] Recording